Student Frequently Asked Questions

 If you are a registered ESL student and waiting for a class, you can come to While You're Waiting.
 These classes help you practice listening and speaking English.
 You don't need to call ahead or attend every class — just come when you can!
-Once you have been placed in a regular class, however, you cannot attend While You're Waiting any longer, as it is ONLY for students on the waiting list.
-We will give you the current schedule at student orientation or you can call us to find the latest times at 713-266-8777.
+When you are in a regular class, however, you cannot attend While You're Waiting any more, as it is only for students on the waitlist.
+We will give you the current schedule at student orientation.

 There are also ways you can practice English at home.
 Click here for some ideas and resources.

-However, we have some Special Classes that you can attend in addition to your regular class.
+We sometimes have Special Classes that you can come to at the same time as your regular class.
 Click here for information about Special Classes.

 Can I bring my friend, or someone from my family, to my class?

-Unfortunately, we do not offer childcare.
-Please do NOT bring your children to class, as only individuals 18 and over can be at our location.
-If you bring your children, we will ask you to wait outside of the office with them.
+Please do not bring your children to class.
+Only people 18 and older can be at our office.
+If you bring your children, we will ask you to wait outside the office with them.

-We receive funds from private companies, grants and individuals.
+We get money from private companies, grants and individuals.

-We do NOT receive state or federal funding.
+We do not get state or federal funding.